 FITC-DEAE-dextran is stable for more than 6 years when stored dry in well-sealed containers at ambient temperature.

-FITC-CM-dextran dissolves readily in water.
+FITC-DEAE-dextran dissolves readily in water.

-FITC-CM-dextran is mainly used for studying permeability and microcirculation.
+FITC-DEAE-dextran is mainly used for studying permeability and microcirculation.
 The diethylaminoethyl groups will impart an overall positive charge to the molecule, which may be valuable in gaining information on the permeability characteristics of cell membranes and tissues.